 Thursday 830-6

-We are looking to add to our team!!!
+We are looking to add the right people to our team!!!

 If you have a skill and you think you would be a great add to the FC Team, please reach out!

-If you are a seasoned therapist but would like to streamline your practice, please reach out!
+If you are a seasoned therapist but would like to streamline your practice to work with patients who suffer from chronic pain and deep holding patterns, please reach out!

 If you are a new grad and have an interest in Myofascial Release, please reach out!